apache/infrastructure-website/content/pages/project-site.md

 At least <a href="https://github.com/search?q=topic%3Ajbake+org%3Aapache&type=Repositories" target="_blank">two ASF projects</a> use <a href="https://jbake.org/" target="_blank">JBake</a>, a Java-based tool for building static web sites.

+### Tools not supported

+#### Github Pages
+Infra does not have a structure in place to support using [GitHub Pages](github-pages.html) for project websites.

+#### Apache CMS
+The Apache CMS, which projects used to build and deploy their websites for many years, is no longer available for new projects.
+It will shut down completely in summer, 2021, after all remaining projects on it have migrated to other technologies.

 <h2 id="sitemanagement">Site management</a></h2>

   The basic requirements for site management are that

   - only committers should be able to modify the site.
   - notifications of all site changes are sent to the relevant project mailing lists.
-The Apache CMS allows non-committers to send patches via a simple web interface by "Mail Diff"ing to the project mailing list that can be easily published by a committer.

 <h3 id="tools">Management tools<a class="headerlink" href="#tools" title="Permanent link">&para;</a></h3>